SnowConeCoder/snowcone-docs/docs/data/material/getting-started/faq/faq.md

 const element = ref.current;
 ```

-If you're not sure if the MUI component in question forwards its ref you
+If you're not sure if the SnowCone component in question forwards its ref you
 can check the API documentation under "Props" e.g. the [Button API](/api/button/#props)
 includes